inventwo/ioBroker.vis-icontwo/README.md

 ---

+## inventwo icons for the ioBroker.vis adapter (VIS-1 and VIS-2)

-## A simple icon adapter for your visualization.
+A simple icon adapter for your visualization.

 All icons can be found in the vis-icontwo folder via the file manager (at the top level).